ionos-cloud/ionosctl/docs/subcommands/Compute Engine/loadbalancer/nic/get.md

 ---
-description: Get an attached NIC to a Load Balancer
+description: "Get an attached NIC to a Load Balancer"
 ---

 # LoadbalancerNicGet